 Tap Water for the Win

 Tap water has one major benefit over bottled water, there is no plastic bottle waste produced.
-Small particles from plastic items are also one of the worlds biggest pollutant in water.
+Small particles from plastic items are also one of the worlds biggest pollutants in water.

 So if you filter your tap water, drink it straight or fill a tub with it, it is probably the most environmentally friendly water there is.
 Our final evidence is that many Brightoneans seems to do fine drinking it.